sandershortway/ShortAnalysis/README.md

 # ShortAnalysis

-This project is my own library containing of various Technical Indicators which can be used to develop an algorithmic trading strategy and backtest this on candlestick data.
+This project is my own library containing of various Technical Indicators and trading signals which can be used to develop an algorithmic trading strategy and backtest this on candlestick data.
 Feel free to use it for your own personal benefit, just get Binance API keys and fill them into the code.
 If you have any comments, sanderkorteweg@gmail.com.

 ## Technical Indicators
 Currently Implemented are the following: